Young Stribling

 William Lawrence Stribling Jr. (December 26, 1904 – October 3, 1933), known as Young Stribling, was an American professional boxer who fought from Featherweight to Heavyweight.
-His 1931 fight against Max Schmelling for Schmeling's world heavyweight championship was named Ring Magazine fight of the year.
+His 1931 fight against Max Schmeling for Schmeling's world heavyweight championship was named Ring Magazine fight of the year.
 Stribling was inducted into the Georgia Sports Hall of Fame in 1965, and the International Boxing Hall of Fame in 1996.

 Personal life

 Born in Bainbridge, Georgia, on December 26, 1904.
 Stribling's mother claimed she wanted him to be a boxer from the time he was a baby.
 "When he was two years old, I started him on leg and arm exercises," she told an interviewer.
 Stribling was raised as a vegetarian.

 "Strib" celebrated his 21st birthday by marrying Clara Kinney, a student at Brenau College.
 Clara's father was a prominent Macon businessman, and her mother was the first woman to serve on the city council.
 Clara's grandfather was a former president of Wesleyan College in Macon, the oldest female college in America.
 "Strib" and Clara had three children, the first was W. L. Stribling III, born in 1927.